alexbeloi/nn-holdem/README.md

 ### Learning

 We learn through coevolution + hall-of-fame.
-We spawn *~2000* random networks and have them compete with each other in 8-seat tables.
-Each table also has two hard-coded bots, one which is *check/call* only and one which bets a uniformly *random* amount each turn.
-If a neural network wins a table (is the last remaining player), we save this network to the hall of fame and have it continue competing.
+We spawn *~1000-2000* random networks and have them compete with each other in 8-seat tables.
+Each table also has two hard-coded bots, one which is *check/call* only and one a random bot.
+If a neural network wins a table (is the last remaining player), we save this network to the hall of fame and move it along in the tournament.

 Once a substantial hall-of-fame is generated, we use the hall-of-famers to generate child agents.
 A child agent's weights are a biased sum of the weights of the parents.